 Participants either work as a pharmacy assistant in a drugstore or office clerk in the head office of a drugstore chain.
-Four employees participated: two clerks and two pharmacy assistants.
+Four employees participated with their consent: two clerks and two pharmacy assistants.
 All participants have been diagnosed with autism spectrum disorder (ASD).
 The profile of the participants is shown in Table 1.